Disclosures, Good Writing, and Consumer Education vs. Rules and Guidelines

 Organic, natural, non-GMO, or local material?
 Direct from the grower?, Fair Trade

-Feedstock recycling for reuse by farmers or others for feed, composting etc.,
+Feedstock recycling for reuse by farmers or others for feed, composting,recycled into kitchen or bakery etc.,

 Waste heat recycling for preheating, heating building, gardens, ponds, etc.,